snehap02/ShadesAndStroke-VS-Code/README.md

 ## Description
-`A VS Code Dark theme with shades and strokes of beautiful colors for better coding.`
+`A VS Code Dark theme based on one dark pro with shades and strokes of beautiful colors for better coding.`

 ## Installation via VS Code